SAEONData/jsonAPI-Facade/README.md

 * python3 (&ge; 3.5)

 ### Package installation
-Assuming the jsonAPI-Facade repository has been cloned to `$JAFDIR`, install the package and its dependencies with:
+Assuming the jsonAPI-Facade repository has been cloned to `$INSTALLDIR`, install the package and its dependencies with:

-    pip3 install $JAFDIR
+    pip3 install $INSTALLDIR

+### Configuration
+Copy `server.ini.example` to `server.ini` and update the configuration values as necessary.